Graphs with unique Grundy dominating sets: Unique Grundy total domination graphs

-The second statement of Proposition~\ref{prp:ggrt-twins} does not necessarily hold if $G$ is not a forest.
+The second statement of Proposition~\ref{prp:ggrt-twins} does not necessarily hold if $G$ contains a cycle.
 To see this consider the graph $H$, which is obtained from $C_5$ by adding an open twin to any vertex of the cycle.
 See Figure~\ref{fig:H}, where two copies of $H$ are depicted.
 Notice that two different $\ggrt(H)$-sets are depicted in these two copies of $H$, where vertices of a $\ggrt(H)$-set in each copy are black.
 It is thus clear that $H$ is not an iso-unique Grundy total domination graph.
 However, $H-u$ is isomorphic to $C_5$, and it is known~\cite[Proposition 6.1]{bhr-2016} that $\ggrt(C_n)=n-1$ if $n\ge 3$ is odd, and by symmetry of $C_n$ it follows that every odd cycle is an iso-unique Grundy total domination graph.

-From Proposition~\ref{prp:ggrt-twins} we derive that when dealing with iso-unique Grundy total domination forests we may restrict our attention to forests with no open twins.
-In addition, from any such iso-unique Grundy total domination forest $T$ we can build infinite families of examples of iso-unique Grundy total domination forests by attaching an arbitrary number of leaves to support vertices.
-In the next result, we characterize all iso-unique Grundy total domination forests with no open twins, which thus essentially gives the description of all iso-unique Grundy total domination forests.
+From Proposition~\ref{prp:ggrt-twins} we derive that when dealing with iso-unique Grundy total domination trees we may restrict our attention to trees with no open twins.
+In addition, from any such iso-unique Grundy total domination tree $T$ we can build infinite families of examples of iso-unique Grundy total domination trees by attaching an arbitrary number of leaves to support vertices.
+In the next result, we characterize all iso-unique Grundy total domination trees with no open twins, which thus essentially gives the description of all iso-unique Grundy total domination trees.

-\begin{theorem} If $T$ is a forest with no isolated vertices and no open twins, then $T$ is an iso-unique Grundy total domination graph if and only if $\ggrt(T)=n(T)$. \end{theorem} \begin{proof} We start with an observation about bipartite graphs with partition $V(G)=A+B$.
+\begin{theorem} If $T$ is a non-trivial tree with no open twins, then $T$ is an iso-unique Grundy total domination graph if and only if $\ggrt(T)=n(T)$. \end{theorem} \begin{proof} We start with an observation about bipartite graphs with partition $V(G)=A+B$.
 If $S$ is an open neighborhood sequence in $G$, then the two subsequences $S_A$ and $S_B$ of $S$, which are obtained by taking only vertices in $A$ (respectively, $B$) in the same order as they appear in $S$ are clearly both open neighborhood sequences.
 More importantly, the subsequences are independent of each other, and so $S_A\oplus S_B$ and $S_B\oplus S_A$ are also open neighborhood sequences (with the same length as $S$).